waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Progress
 - Started Hunt: Turn 20127
 - Goal: Trigger flee on Route 38.
 - Status: Searching northern path.
-Currently at Turn 20168.
-Moved to (10, 5).
-Strategy: Use Super Repel, move west to farm area, locate Suicune on ledge.
+Currently at Turn 20169.
+In PACK menu.
+Strategy: Wrap UP to find Super Repel at bottom of list, use it, then move west to farm area.
 - Sighting #4: Route 38.
 Suicune is on the ledge near the farm.
 Approach to trigger flee.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell required.